bustatu/CHIP8Assembler/README.md

 ## Currently included sources:

-All of them have the original source in their .asm file.
+All of them have the original link in their .asm file.

 - Minimal game [Revival Studios, 2007]